BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 | ]
 ```

 The signature covers the entire attestation.
-If anyone modifies any part (the claim, the source, the target, ther verification location), the signature becomes invalid.
+If anyone modifies any part (the claim, the source, the target, the date, the verification location), the signature becomes invalid.

 ## Part IV: Ben Again Verifies